lukenellis/LoRA/README.md

-For our project, run lora.py file.
+**For our project, run lora.py file.

+In a Google Colab file, open lora.py and first run the #setup commands.
+Then, to run with LoRA rank 8, run the command below.
+To run with LoRA dynamic ranks, run the last command.**

 # LoRA: Low-Rank Adaptation of Large Language Models